-Mini piling are piles that have a small diameter.
+Mini piling is piles that have a small diameter.

 Due to their narrow width, mini piles are lighter than the other types of piling, yet they still support a heavy load.
 They’re also cheaper at around £50 per metre.

-Mini piling is particularly useful when piling in a small space with limited access.
+Mini piling is particularly useful in small spaces with limited access.